 Our engineers and technical staff prepare our estimates of oil and natural gas reserves and associated future net revenues.
 While the SEC has recently adopted rules which allow us to disclose proved, probable and possible reserves, we have elected to present only proved reserves in this prospectus.
 The SEC's revised rules define proved reserves as the quantities of oil and natural gas, which, by analysis of geoscience and engineering data, can be estimated with reasonable certainty to be economically producible - from a given date forward, from known reservoirs, and under existing economic conditions, operating methods and government regulations - prior to the time at which contracts providing the right to operate expire, unless evidence indicates that renewal is reasonably certain, regardless of whether deterministic or probabilistic methods are used for the estimation.
 The project to extract the hydrocarbons must have commenced or the operator must be reasonably certain that it will commence the project within a reasonable time.
 Our engineers and technical staff must make many subjective assumptions based on their professional judgment in developing reserves estimates.
 Reserves estimates are updated at least annually and consider recent production levels and other technical information about each well.
 Estimating oil and natural gas reserves is complex and is not exact because of the numerous uncertainties inherent in the process.
-The process relies on interpretations can vary.
+The process relies on interpretations of available geological, geophysical, petrophysical, engineering and production data.
+The extent, quality and reliability of both the data and the associated interpretations can vary.
 The process also requires certain economic assumptions, including, but not limited to, oil and natural gas prices, revenues, development expenditures, operating expenses, capital expenditures and taxes.
-Actual future production, oil and natural gas prices, revenues, taxes, development expenditures, operating expenses, capital expenditures and taxes.
-Actual future production, oil and natural gas prices, revenues, taxes development expenditures, operating expenses and quantities of recoverable oil and natural gas will most likely vary fr variance could materially and adversely affect our future reserves estimates, financial position, results of operations and cash flows.
+Actual future production, oil and natural gas prices, revenues, taxes, development expenditures, operating expenses and quantities of recoverable oil and natural gas will most likely vary from our estimates.
+Accordingly, reserves estimates are generally different from the quantities of oil and natural gas that are ultimately recovered.
+Any significant variance could materially and adversely affect our future reserves estimates, financial position, results of operations and cash flows.
 We cannot predict the amounts or timing of future reserves revisions.
 If such revisions are significant, they could significantly affect future amortization of capitalized costs and result in impairment of assets that may be material.